mesmith75/ic-teach-kstmumu-public/README.md

 ## Predictions

-A set of Standard Model predictions for the angular observables are located in the [predictions](predictions/README.md) folder.
+A set of Standard Model predictions for the angular observables are located in the [predictions](predictions) folder along with a small notebook to load and read them.

 ## Data

 The meanings of the variables in the data are described in the [Branches](Branches/README.md) folder.
+A list of the data files are in the [samples](samples/README.md) folder.